weoil/lynx-stack/website/docs/en/guide/cli.md

 Usage: rspeedy dev [options]

 Options:
-  -c --config <config>  specify the configuration file, can be a relative or absolute path -h, --help            display help for command
+  -b --base <base>      specify the base path of the server -c --config <config>  specify the configuration file, can be a relative or absolute path -h, --help            display help for command
 ```